broadinstitute/warp/website/docs/documentation/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 ## Important Notes

-* The accompanying JSON is a generic, ready to use, example template for the workflow.
-It is the user’s responsibility to correctly set the reference and resource variables for their own particular test case using the [GATK Tool and Tutorial Documentations](https://gatk.broadinstitute.org/hc/en-us/categories/360002310591).
 * Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
 * For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://gatk.broadinstitute.org/hc/en-us/articles/360035530952).